mayankjha-purdue/mgmt590-assignment3-flask/README.md

-# Assignment 2 : MGMT 590, Production Scale Data Products, Summer 2021
+# Assignment 3 : MGMT 590, Production Scale Data Products, Summer 2021

-## Creating Flask Application - Question Answering
+## Creating Flask Application with Integrated Testing - Question Answering

 Purpose of the this hands-on project was to create a REST API inference server that serves inferences from a Transformers NLP model
 The app is deployed at: https://mgmt590-assignment-2-kbmrvvvzgq-uc.a.run.app